srl-labs/containerlab/README.md

 * **Lab catalog**
    The "most-wanted" lab topologies are [documented and included](https://containerlab.srlinux.dev/lab-examples/lab-examples/) with containerlab installation.
 Based on this cherry-picked selection you can start crafting the labs answering your needs.

+## Use cases
+* **Labs and Demos**
+    Containerlab was meant to be a tool for provisioning networking labs built with containers.
+It is free, open and ubiquitous.
+No software apart from Docker is required!
+    As with any lab environment it allows the users to validate features, topologies, perform interop testing, datapath testing, etc.
+    It is also a perfect companion for your next demo.
+Deploy the lab fast, with all its configuration stored as a code -> destroy when done.
+If needed, repeat.
+* **Testing and CI**
+    Because of the containerlab's single-binary packaging and code-based lab definition files, it was never that easy to spin up a test bed for CI.
+* **Telemetry validation**
+    By coupling with modern telemetry stacks containerlab labs make a perfect fit for Telemetry use cases validation.
+Spin up a lab with containerized network functions with a telemetry on the side, and validate/demonstrate comprehensive telemetry use cases.

 Containerlab documentation is provided at https://containerlab.srlinux.dev.